ramiel/react-routerjs/README.md

 ##  2. <a name='Usage'></a>Usage

-the main component provided by this library is a `RouterProvider` to which you need to pass your configured router.
+The main component provided by this library is a `RouterProvider` to which you need to pass your configured router.
 You should put this provider on a top position in your react project.
 To know how to define routes refer to [RouterJS documentation](https://github.com/ramiel/router.js)